romeerez/orchid-orm/docs/src/guide/query-methods.md

 When there is a need to use a piece of raw SQL, use the `sql` method.

-To select with a raw SQL, need to specify a column type as a first argument, so the TS could use it to guess the result type of the query:
+To select with a raw SQL, need to specify a column type as a first argument, so the TS could use it to infer the result type of the query:

 ```ts
 const result: { num: number }[] = await db.table.select({